Producing and Studying Rare Isotopes in $e+A$ Collisions at the Electron-Ion Collider: Acknowledgments

 \subsection{Appendix-A}

-This appendix shows (i) the event-by-event correlations between the $A^{\ast}$ and $A^{\prime}$ with the evaporation neutron energy Fig.~\ref{fig:figA1}, from Case-1, for $e{+}\text{A}$, (ii) the scaled $dN/dA^{\prime}$ distribution for the two de-excitation mechanisms Case-1 and Case-2 for $e{+}^{238}\text{U}$ Fig.~\ref{fig:figA2}.
+This appendix shows (i) the event-by-event correlations between the $A^{\ast}$ and $A^{\prime}$ with the evaporation neutron energy Fig.~\ref{fig:figA1}, from Case-1, for $e{+}\text{A}$, (ii) the scaled $dN/dQ^{2}$ and $dN/dA^{\prime}$ distribution for the two de-excitation mechanisms Case-1 and Case-2 for $e{+}^{238}\text{U}$ Figs.~\ref{fig:figA2} and~\ref{fig:figA3}.